ifmeo-hamburg/seaocn/seaocn-cb/overview/syllabus.md

 ## Late assignment policy

 The good news is that you can sugmit an assignment up to **5 (five)** days late (with the exception of the group projects).
-I will base this on the Moodle timestamp for when the work was submitted.
+I will base this on the timestamp for when the work was submitted.
 (1 second to 24 hours late = 1 day late.
 24:00:01 hours to 48:00:00 hours late is 2 days late.)
 The bad news is that you will lose 10% each day it is late.
 (1 day late = graded score x 90%.
 2 days late = graded score x 80%).
 Late work makes a class harder to administer.
 If you have a good excuse (such as being very sick), you should contact the instructor as soon as is practicable.

 ## Succeeding in the course

 My aim is for you all to be successful in this course, however you will need to put in effort, thought, curiousity, programming time, to make this happen.
 You are strongly encouraged to discuss ideas and problems with each other, including discussing approaches for the coding assignments.
 Collaboration not only helps get the job done, it teaches you how to explain your ideas to others.
 However, for marked assignments, you must write the actual code and report alone.

 This is a fine line.
-You will have some unmarked (ungraded) assignments where you can share code snippets with each other and work together more closely.
+You will have some unmarked (ungraded) exercises where you can share code snippets with each other and work together closely.
 In these cases, you may have some pieces of code in your repository which are identical to another student's code.
 If this is the case, please note the original author(s) of the code as a comment in the code.
 If you then reuse this code for the marked assignment, that is acceptable.
 If new code is needed for the marked assignment, this should *not* be copied from another student.
 Instead, you can discuss approaches together, but should write your code individually.

 ### Getting help